 All arrivals must have proof that they hold medical insurance, which will cover the cost of treatment for COVID-19.
-There are many travel insurance providers.
+(They don't actually check for Trip insurance when you arrive, but its mentioned on their official site) There are many travel insurance providers.
 We recommend Travelex.
 The basic plan will get you the covid coverage needed and you can get a free quote by clicking on this link.
 Please note the Travelex basic and select plans are not a cancel for any reason plan.

 If your test result is positive, the Egyptian authorities are likely to ask you to self-isolate for up to 14 days in a separate room allocated for quarantine within your hotel.
 If symptoms persist, you may be transferred to a public hospital.
 You may also choose to go to a private hospital, under the supervision of the Ministry of Health.
 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.

 Face coverings, covering the mouth and nose, must be worn when entering enclosed public spaces such as supermarkets, banks and offices and while on public transportation.